About

 Our work also appears in immersive dining experiences worldwide, where props and interactive set pieces must withstand nightly use, close audience interaction and fast resets.
 These projects often combine scenic fabrication, discreet electronics and performer-friendly mechanisms designed to support the story without revealing their method.

-Along the way, our work has appeared in everything from intimate black-box shows to productions at the Sydney Opera House, and in teams behind Emmy award-winning television as well as work connected to the West End and Broadway.
+Along the way, our work has appeared everywhere from intimate black-box shows to productions at the Sydney Opera House, as well as across television, film and streaming productions.
+We have contributed to teams behind an Emmy award-winning show, and our work has appeared on numerous occasions throughout West End and Broadway Productions.
 These experiences shaped our expectation that every build must withstand professional scrutiny, repeated handling and real-world performance demands.

 Through all of this, our focus has stayed the same: engineered objects and practical effects that perform reliably, clearly and safely.